 Goal Two: To have a yearly cohort of 8 BCAM teachers integrate a Media Arts focus into their curriculum.

-Goal One: The school created a Senior Portfolio Class to provide a year long art/media curriculum in which advanced art students can develop digital art portfolios used for art college or university applications.
+Goal One: The school creates a Senior Portfolio Class to provide a year long art/media curriculum in which advanced art students can develop digital art portfolios used for art college or university applications.
 BCAM offers a series of arts electives for all students taught by academic teachers and small group of experienced community artist-educators that they've worked with for years.
-Students are identified and recruited for the Senior Portfolio Class in the 11th grade.
-ETA support was used to purchase art supplies, equipment to digitally capture images for the portfolio and per session for teacher planning and prep time.
+Students are identified and recruited from these classes for the Senior Portfolio Class in the 11th grade.
+ETA support is used to purchase art supplies, equipment to digitally capture images for the portfolio and per session for teacher planning and prep time.

-Goal Two: In order to better integrate the Arts & Media theme throughout the school, BCAM convened 3 professional development courses a year- introduction, support and debrief/best practices- that helped academic teachers develop and implement a unit that incorporates media arts into their curriculum.
-Structures were developed to create consistency and standardization across each course.
-ETA support was used for facilitator fees, participant stipend and workshop materials.
+Goal Two: In order to better integrate the Arts & Media theme throughout the school, BCAM convenes 3 professional development courses a year- introduction, support and debrief/best practices- that help academic teachers develop and implement a unit that incorporates media arts into their curriculum.
+Structures are developed to create consistency and standardization across each course.
+ETA support is used for facilitator fees, participant stipend and workshop materials.

-Goal Two: Christy Herbes, former BCAM art teacher and current Youth Education Program Director at The Center for urban Pedagogy, facilitated the professional development sessions.
+Goal Two: Professional development facilitator- Christy Herbes, former BCAM art teacher and current Youth Education Program Director at The Center for urban Pedagogy.

 Goal One: BCAM will have established a Senior Portfolio Class- as well as a systematic approach for identifying potential students in the 11th grade- that provides an opportunity for advanced art students to develop digital art portfolios that will make them more competitive applicants to art colleges.
 As a result, the number of students applying to art colleges will increase.